winterbe/sequency/README.md

 ## Getting started

 Sequency is a type-safe functional programming library for synchronous processing of iterable data such as arrays, sets and maps.
-It's written in TypeScript, compiles to ES5 compatible JavaScript and works in all current browsers and [Node.js](http://nodejs.org/) applications.
+It's written in TypeScript, compiles to ES5 compatible JavaScript and works in all current browsers and Node applications.

+Download the [latest release](https://github.com/winterbe/sequency/releases) from GitHub or install Sequency from NPM:

 ```bash
 npm install sequency